xpack-dev-tools/openocd-xpack/README-BUILD.md

-# How to build the xPack OpenOCD
+# How to build the xPack OpenOCD binaries

 ## Introduction